dipesh-malla/Recipe_Management_System/README.md

 ## 🔭 Overview

-The **Recipe Management System** is a modern web application designed to transform how users discover and share culinary experiences.
+**RecipeShare** is a modern web application designed to transform how users discover and share culinary experiences.
 It integrates a robust **Java Spring Boot** backend for core business logic, a **Python FastAPI** service for machine learning-based personalized recommendations, and a responsive **React** frontend for an engaging user experience.

 ## 🏗 System Architecture